EliasNehme/HTPmicroscopy/README.md

 https://github.com/EliasNehme/HTPmicroscopy/assets/32178070/91268082-5d8c-40db-b526-355306f0c5e2

 # System requirements and installation instructions
-* The software was tested on a *Linux* system with Ubuntu version 18.0, equipped with an Nvidia Titan RTX GPU with 24 GB of memory.
+* CellSnap was tested on a *Linux* system with Ubuntu version 18.0, equipped with an Nvidia Titan RTX GPU with 24 GB of memory.
 * The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment.yml`.
 To replicate the environment on a Linux system, use the command: `conda env create -f environment.yml` from within this directory.
 This should take a couple of minutes.
 * After activating the environment using `conda activate cellsnap`, you're set to go.